 - Exhibit space is available to individuals and groups within the community on an equitable basis.

-- The library reserves the right to preempt any exhibit for a library or City-sponsored event or exhibit; in such instances, the library will put forth reasonable effort to give ample advance notice of such preemption and to assist the group in reserving another date or exhibit case.
+- The Library reserves the right to preempt any exhibit for a Library or City-sponsored event or exhibit.
+In such circumstances, the Library will put forth reasonable effort to give ample advance notice of such preemption and to assist the group in reserving another date or exhibit case.

-- The library does not necessarily endorse the beliefs or viewpoints of topics which may be the subject of library exhibits, whether library-initiated or sponsored by an individual or group from within the community.
-A disclaimer to this effect will be placed in each exhibit case.
+- The Library does not endorse the beliefs or viewpoints of topics which may be the subject of library exhibits, whether Library-initiated or sponsored by an individual or group from within the community.
+A disclaimer to this effect may be placed in each exhibit case.